-You'll actively engage with world issues to re-imagine solutions for young people, Indigenous communities, people living with disabilities, and individuals facing issues of homelessness or unemployment - in Australia and abroad.
+Actively engage with world issues to re-imagine solutions for young people, Indigenous communities, people living with disabilities, and individuals facing issues of homelessness or unemployment – in Australia and abroad.
 You could be following in the footsteps of some of our free thinkers that have investigated and authored books about prisoners of war, been involved in disaster recovery efforts and even become mayor.
-How will your thinking make a difference to the way societies function?

-Pursue a career that looks after others.
+With a degree in social and cultural studies, pursue a career that looks after others.
 And you.
-You could be:

 - Working overseas as a translator, teacher, diplomat, journalist or in the tourism industry

 - Advocating for human rights as a community worker or policy advisor

 - Taking action on important issues as a human service officer, overseas aid worker, or refugee and migrant support specialist, or

 - Giving issues a voice as a historian, journalist, foreign correspondent or by working in politics

 Explore our social and cultural studies degrees

 Crime Science – Bachelor of Criminology

 Criminology + Communication – Bachelor of Criminology + Bachelor of Communication